- Why won’t my garage door close?

 - Are there any other restrictions that would require me to purchase a battery backup

 garage door opener?

 If you are replacing your garage door, you must replace your garage door opener with a battery backup garage door opener.
 We recommend installing a battery backup opener with all new garage doors going forward to ensure they are compliant with SB-969.

 - Any other recommendations?

 If your current garage door opener has battery backup, or if you install a new garage door opener with a battery backup, make sure that there is a fully charged battery installed with your opener.
 If you do not have this feature, there are several models from LiftMaster and Chamberlain in the market today that have this feature.
-Some of these include: LiftMaster’s 8500W, WLED, and 8550W and Chamberlain’s B1318, B970 and C870
+Some of these include: LiftMaster’s 8500W, WLED, 8550WLB (coming June 2019), 8360WLB, 8160WB and Chamberlain’s B1318, B970 and C870.